bgamari/ghc-wiki-import/commentary/compiler/strictness-analysis/kirsten-notes.md

 ```

 Here, `Main_zdwrepeated_ct` is actually an `StgEntCounter` (this type is declared in [includes/StgTicky.h](/trac/ghc/browser/ghc/includes/StgTicky.h)).
 The counters get used by `printRegisteredCounterInfo` in [rts/Ticky.c](/trac/ghc/browser/ghc/rts/Ticky.c), which prints out the ticky reports.
-The counter fields are accessed using offsets defined in [includes/GHCConstants.h](/trac/ghc/browser/ghc/includes/GHCConstants.h) (`oFFSET_StgEntCounter_*`, which I think were wrong before.)
+The counter fields are accessed using offsets defined in [includes/GHCConstants.h](/trac/ghc/browser/ghc/includes/GHCConstants.h) (`oFFSET_StgEntCounter_*`), which in turn get generated from [includes/mkDerivedConstants.c](/trac/ghc/browser/ghc/includes/mkDerivedConstants.c) (change it and then run `make` in `includes/`.
+Note that the first 3 fields of the counters are 16-bit ints and so the generated ticky-counter registration code has to reflect that (I fixed a bug where the first field was getting treated as a 32-bit int.)